AnonymousAE-MobiCom24/Polaris/README.md

-# Getting Started with Polaris
+# Getting started with Polaris
 To help evaluators/users quickly get started with our Polaris system, we’ve provided an offline version of the sensing algorithm framework.
 The relevant data and source code can be found in the the `/Evaluation` directory.
 For more information, please refer to the related [README](./Evaluation/README.md) file.